-As a software service provider, the Group incurs significant research and development costs on the development of software.
+As a software as a service provider, the Group incurs significant research and development costs on the development and maintenance of software.

-Development costs that meet certain criteria under the accounting standards are capitalised.
+Development costs that meet certain criteria under the accounting standard NZ IAS 38 Intangible Assets are capitalised.
 The criteria for capitalisation includes determination of the software's technical feasibility, likelihood of generating future economic benefits and an assessment of resources required for completion.
-This was an audit area of focus because management exercises judgement in determining which costs are classified as research and development, including the apportionment of overheads, which of those costs meet the criteria for capitalisation (as set out in Note 9) and which costs must be expensed as incurred.

-As per Note 9 to the financial statements \$1.5million of research costs were expensed during the year.
-However, there were no development costs capitalised.
-The Group does not carry any internally generated software on the balance sheet.
+This was an audit area of focus because management exercises judgement in determining which of these costs are expensed, and which are capitalised.

+As per Note 9 to the financial statements, \$3.0 million of research costs were expensed during the year.
+No development costs were capitalised, as management assessed that they did not meet the capitalisation criteria.
 How our audit addressed the key audit matter